 Note.
 Normg: Normality condition of the general factor; Is: Item number per specific factor; N: Sample size; Is× N: Interaction between Is and N; ag: discrimination on the general factor; as: average discrimination of specific factors; c: average value of thresholds or locations (c1, c2, and c3).

-According to Table 2, non-normality in the general factor (Normg = -normal) primarily causes significant bias in the estimation of discrimination on general factor (ag) and thresholds or locations (c), with η² = 0.498 and 0.167, respectively.
+According to Table 2, non-normality in the general factor (Normg = non-normal) primarily causes significant bias in the estimation of discrimination on general factor (ag) and thresholds or locations (c), with η² = 0.498 and 0.167, respectively.
 Regarding RMSE, Normg had a negligible effect on all item parameter estimations, while item number per specific factor (Is) and sample size (N) had a significant influence.
 Additionally, the only interaction between Is and N (0.082) had an effect size over the threshold, significantly influencing RMSE of estimating the discrimination on specific factors (as).
 We will apply a plot to explain this interaction effect in the following section.
+In this table, there is no impact of non-normality in the specific factor (Norms = non-normal; η² < 0.06), meaning that non-normality on specific factor has only negligible effect on item parameter estimation.

 Table 3